 Menus

-• Reimbursable Meal -Students will need to select at least 3 out of the 5 components.
-Students must take 1/2 cup of fruit or vegetable.
+- Reimbursable Meal -Students will need to select at least 3 out of the 5 components.
+Students must take 1/2 cup of fruit or vegetable along with the main entree.

-• Fruits & Vegetables-Will offer subgroups of vegetables with minimum amounts each week.
-Subgroups include red/orange, dark green leafy, beans/legumes, starchy
+- Fruits & Vegetables-Will offer subgroups of vegetables with minimum amounts each week.
+Subgroups include red/orange, dark green leafy, beans/legumes, starchy vegetables.
+We are proud to partner with local socially disadvantaged farmers and providing a colorful, fresh salad bar that features

 IMPORTANCE OF BREAKFAST